2001 Northwestern Wildcats football team

 The 2001 Northwestern Wildcats football team represented Northwestern University during the 2001 NCAA Division I-A football season.
 They played their home games at Ryan Field and participated as members of the Big Ten Conference.
 They were coached by Randy Walker.

+Prior to the season, senior safety Rashidi Wheeler of Ontario, California collapsed and died during preseason conditioning drills on August 3rd, 2001.
+An initial report from the Cook County medical examiner indicated that bronchial asthma was the cause of death, and that his death was not heat-related.